Peshawar Morr Interchange

 The total length of the overhead, underground and ramp roads of the interchange is approximately 14 km and it features eight flyovers.

-The construction of interchange started in May 2014 along with the construction of Rawalpindi-Islamabad Metrobus, but took longer to complete than anticipated.
+The construction of the interchange started in May 2014 along with the construction of Rawalpindi-Islamabad Metrobus, but took longer to complete than anticipated.
 It costed almost Rs.
-6 billion (60 million USD) to get completed by March 2016.
+6 billion (60 million USD) and was completed by March 2016.

 Etymology

 Peshawar Morr used to be at the helm of a road leading to Peshawar since not much existed after it during the early times of Islamabad.
-Back then, it was a well-known stop for wagons and buses travelling to Peshawar from Islamabad and vice versa.
+Back then, it was a well-known stop for vans and buses travelling to Peshawar from Islamabad and vice versa.